CHY8411 : Research Project (60)

 Assessment Rationale And Relationship

-Projects may be in labs or computer based or even studying technological applications to chemical education.
+Projects may be in labs or computer based.
 Assessment of the practical work performed during the project will be carried out by the project supervisor.
-The coursework exercises assist of a safety and risk assessment exercise, attendance at the School research seminars and a written project plan.
+The coursework exercises consist of a safety and risk assessment exercise, attendance at the School research seminars and a written project plan.
 Students will be expected to submit a final written report, at the end of the module.
 Students will deliver a final presentation (10 minutes), summarising their work, to an audience consisting of their peers and members of staff.
 Academic staff assess the final project report and conduct an oral examination (30 minutes) of the candidate.